lilitkarapetyan/serge/README.md

 5. Unzip the installation on the destination PC
 6. From the top level folder, run `npm run offline-install` - this will install the dependencies in the correct locations

+### Installing as a service
+On a MS Windows PC, Serge can be installed as a service - meaning it starts whenever that machine starts.
+Perform this by executing `installSergeService.bat`.
+Windows will popup up a series of confirmation boxes to approve the installation.
+On completion, Serge will be installed under MS Windows as `Serge Server`.
+You can find the script to uninstall the service.
+It's not imaginagively named.

 ### For development
 The live demo version of Serge requires a hard-coded path to the backend server.